Onelinerhub/onelinerhub/golang/how-to-generate-uuid-as-string.md

-# How to generate UUID as string
+# How to generate UUID and convert it to string

 ### This uses [uuid](https://pkg.go.dev/github.com/google/uuid#section-readme) module that should be installed by `go get github.com/google/uuid` command: